-What are the options for middle school sports equipment, when this athletic commitment may not be forever?
-Check our tips before you spend a fortune for a passion that might not last.
+What are the options for middle school sports equipment when this athletic commitment may not be forever?
+Check out our tips before you spend a fortune on a passion that might not last.

 Congratulations!
-You’ve made it to middle school where most schools offer a range of sports in which students can participate.
-It’s cheaper than private, year-round clubs, less of a time commitment and integrated with your school community.
+You’ve made it to middle school, where most schools offer a range of sports in which students can participate.
+It’s cheaper than private, year-round clubs, less of a time commitment, and integrated with your school community.
+It's also more fun than basic gym class.
 Already, we’re winning!
-But when my child is trying a sport for the first time, how much should I invest in the gear?
+But when my child is trying a team sport for the first time, how much should I invest in the gear?

-My daughter joined the Field Hockey team this year.
-She is in 7th grade and at her middle school this is the first year she can play.
-We are excited for this opportunity for her to learn new skills and also deepen relationships at her school.
-Only question: Should I be investing hundreds of dollars in field hockey equipment?
+My daughter joined the field hockey team this school year.
+She is in 7th grade, and at her middle school, this is the first year she can play.
+We are excited for this opportunity for her to learn new skills and also deepen relationships at her school, not to mention the fun sporting events.
+Only question: Should I be investing hundreds of dollars in field hockey equipment for my new student-athlete?
 I found a few options for gearing up, with varying amounts of time and money required.

 Chances are you know someone, who knows someone, who once played the sport.
 Ask around.
-Use social media to find someone who has the gear you need, and offer to pay.
-Families are generally excited to offload gear, such as hockey sticks, football helmets, and other kid’s sports equipment they have been storing in their garages since their children stopped playing.
+Use social media to find someone who has the gear you need and offer to pay.
+Families are generally excited to offload gear, such as hockey sticks, football helmets, and other kid’s sports equipment they have been storing in their garages since their youngsters stopped playing or quit the football team.
 They might offer it to you for free, if not at a fraction of its cost new.
-When your child is just starting a sport the brand/quality of the gear should not be as important, giving you the flexibility to use borrowed items, but check with the Coach first.
+When your child is just starting a sport, the brand/quality of the gear should not be as important, giving you the flexibility to use borrowed items, but check with the coach first.
+Also, if you're merely borrowing the gear or exercise equipment, make sure you can return it in decent condition when you're finished.

 Going to a large sporting goods store such as Dick’s Sporting Goods provides you with the quickest process.
 They will stock the sports gear for that season and will have a few options with a range of prices.
-What they do not have in store, they can locate online and ship to you for no cost.
+What they do not have in store, they can locate online and ship to you for no cost, so you can get the latest high-tech moisture-wicking shirt or more basic sporting gear.
 Sales Associates may or may not be able to consult with you on size and quality of gear.

 Visiting a local sports store often will provide the best customer service and assistance.
 If you need help with sizing or making particular choices, this may be your best option.
 The price will most likely be closer to the corporate stores, but shopping local for new sports equipment may be worth it.